maoyuans/chronicles-of-terre/hidden/TBR/Silence.md

 The Ascendant struggles to sit up from his bed, gazing past the opened door.
 No longer fit in health to rule from the throne, he has retreated to his residence, surrounded by incenses and elixirs.

 The guards escort in his visitor.
-A mad woman, ragged and unkept, laughing under her weakened breathing.
+A mad woman, ragged and unkept, laughing under her weakened breath.
 "Ah, yes... aren't you a sight for sore eyes!
 A flickering candle on his deathbed, moments away from-"

-A forceful slap across the face send her into a coughing fit.
+A forceful slap across the face sends her into a coughing fit.

 "...Let the witch answer."
 The Ascendant orders, with what authority and dignity he has remaining.
 "Who are you to brandish these omens like a prophet of the gods?"